 Educational curriculum can be found not only in schools but also in business and community organizations, and today's curriculum specialists know that curriculum is most effective when it is developed with community and learner involvement and when it is supported by a positive learning environment, engaging instructional practices, effective staff development and equitable opportunities for all.

 The two-year Curriculum Studies for Social Justice, Democracy and Urban Education master's degree program offers practicing teachers and those with a bachelor's degree in fields other than education the opportunity to gain the skills necessary to develop, justify, evaluate and modify curricula to better serve the needs of all learners, but especially urban and marginalized learners.
+Students opt to complete one of two concentrations within the program: Curriculum Specialist or Teacher Leader.

-Curriculum experts are versatile professionals who work as highly effective general educators or curriculum specialists for schools and districts.
+Curriculum specialists are versatile professionals who work as highly effective general educators or curriculum specialists for schools and districts.
 They may also work in hospitals, businesses, community and civic organizations, publishing houses and museums - any organization or agency that needs to educate employees, students, customers, patrons or the public.

 Interested in applying for admission to this program?
 Learn more about the application process and find out how to apply.